 This workshop is targeted towards testers, developers, team leads and others that rely on test automation (or are looking to do so) as part of their software development and testing efforts and those who want to implement or adjust test automation within the limits of reasonable expectations.

-Due to its highly interactive nature and the fact that it lends itself exceptionally well to learning not only from us, but also from your peers, this workshop is well suited for conferences.
-However, it should work equally well when delivered in house.
+Due to its highly interactive nature and the fact that it lends itself exceptionally well to learning not only from us, but also from your peers, this workshop is especially well suited for conferences.

 An ideal group size would be around 25-30 people.
 This guarantees enough diversity in terms of experience and experiences, so that participants can learn from and inspire each other.